prateek-parashar/learnNodeJS/README.md

 -   We can also embbed documents inside other documents in MongoDB, which is kinda similar to the work we do in java with Hibernate.
 -   We can create relations in mongoose with the help of the `ref` keyword and manually inserting the ID of the required model to another model.
 This is, of course apart from using embbeded dcuments.
 -   Mongoose allows us to define our own methods in the schema
+-   The `populate` method of mongoose is very powerful as it allows us to extract data of the referenced (related, associated) object